 What’s clever here is the way the production makes space for all this low-end lead-vocal energy.
 The piano’s chord voicings are extremely simple and clear for a start, leaving a fair deal to the listener’s imagination rather than filling in too many gaps in the texture, and this clarity is only improved by a spectral suckout in the critical 100-300Hz region — whether by virtue of instrument choice, mic positioning, or post-recording processing.
 The choice of high percussion for the song’s backbeat is canny too, as it prevents the snare-versus-vocal battle many commercial productions have to deal with.
 Once the bass arrives it stresses mainly its fundamental and first harmonic, a move that’s shrewdly judged, because it keeps it well clear of the vocal warmth region while still providing enough power around 100-200Hz to service smaller playback systems.
 On their own, I’d guess that the backing vocals aren’t the most pleasant-sounding bunch: rather thin and aggressive in the 2-3kHz zone.
 Crucially, however, we only ever hear them over the foundation of the lead-vocal tone, which is pretty weak in this region, so the parts complement each other beautifully.

-The highlight of the track for me is that this expectation is confounded when the bass instead falls a dimished fourth to G sharp, the first chromatic note of the song, delivering a first-inversion E-major chord, which momentarily pulls us towards the relative minor before returning once more via F major to C. A final little touch I like is the way Smith’s vocal line resolves the seventh of the E-major chord upwards to E in the following A-minor chord during the first two choruses, but then alters the line to resolve it to C instead at the end of the drop chorus at 2:21, which seems to give it a slightly stronger sense of ‘return’, as befits its late position in the song structure.
+The highlight of the track for me is that this expectation is confounded when the bass instead falls a dimished fourth to G#, the first chromatic note of the song, delivering a first-inversion E chord, which momentarily pulls us towards the relative minor before returning once more via F major to C. A final little touch I like is the way Smith’s vocal line resolves the seventh of the E chord upwards to E in the following Am chord during the first two choruses, but then alters the line to resolve it to C instead at the end of the drop chorus at 2:21, which seems to give it a slightly stronger sense of ‘return’, as befits its late position in the song structure.